ourongxing/web-printer/README.md

 <span>💡 Try to study in <a href="https://apps.apple.com/tw/app/marginnote-3/id1348317163?platform=ipad">MarginNote</a> !</span>
 </p>

+> **Warning**
+>
+> Respect the copyright please!
+Do not share non-public content on the network, especially paid content!

 ## Features

 Use [Playwright](https://github.com/microsoft/playwright) to print PDF, just like printing in Chrome, but print multiple web pages as one pretty pdf automatically.